Lesson for sanctuary cities? Miami-Dade cooperates with feds, gets OK for grant $$

 While the showdown over sanctuary cities has been heating up in recent months, a number of smaller communities have quietly shed their status.
 They include: Dayton, Ohio; Saratoga, N.Y.; Bedford, Pa.; and Finney County, Kan.

-Last month, Immigrations and Customs Enforcement also announced that 18 counties in Texas had agreed to work with federal agents and review the immigration status of inmates in their local jails and turn over those suspected of immigration violations to federal authorities.
+Last month, Immigrations and Customs Enforcement also announced that 18 counties in Texas had agreed to work with federal agents to review the immigration status of inmates in their local jails and turn over those suspected of immigration violations.

 The 287(g) agreement trains local law enforcement to check if people they have in custody are in violation of U.S. immigration law.
 The 20-year-old program has expanded under Trump.